amiencoy/dispendik-ci/README.rst

 Description
 ***********

 This web app was made for internship program at Dinas Pendidikan dan Kebudayaan Kabupaten Sidoarjo, Aug-Nov 2020.
-Built with CodeIgniter 3 Framework(Based in PHP) and MariaDB database.
+Built with CodeIgniter 3 Framework (Based on PHP) and MariaDB database.

 ******************
 how to use the app